 - Level 1-inputs to the valuation methodology are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets.
 Currently, the types of financial instruments the Company generally includes in this category are listed equities and exchange-traded derivatives; - Level 2-inputs to the valuation methodology other than quoted prices included in Level 1 are observable for the asset or liability, either directly or indirectly.
-Currently, the types of financial instruments that the Company generally includes in this category are RMBS, for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS," U.S. Treasury securities and sovereign debt, certain non-Agency RMBS, CLOs, corporate debt, and actively traded derivatives such as interest rate swaps, foreign currency forwards, and other over-the-counter derivatives; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Currently, the types of financial instruments that the Company generally includes in this category are RMBS, for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS," U.S. Treasury securities and sovereign debt, certain non-Agency RMBS, CMBS, CLOs, corporate debt, and actively traded derivatives such as interest rate swaps, foreign currency forwards, and other over-the-counter derivatives; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 The types of financial instruments that the Company generally includes in this category are certain RMBS, CMBS, CLOs, ABS, credit default swaps, or "CDS," on individual ABS, and total return swaps on distressed corporate debt, in each case where there is less price transparency.
-Also included in this category are residential and commercial mortgage loans, consumer loans, and private corporate debt and equity investments.
+Also included in this category are residential and commercial mortgage loans, consumer loans, private corporate debt and equity investments, other secured borrowings, at fair value, and senior notes, at fair value